 When you buy the Oster cordless clippers they come with a size #000 and a size #1 blade.
 Though you can buy any blade separately from the #000000 which is right down to the skin, perfect for skin fades up to the 3.75 which will leave the hair roughly a half inch in length.

 While the Oster cordless clippers are running, you can detach and snap on a new blade in a second for an almost motionless move to keep on cutting.
+Though, I will say that adjustable blades are attractive for giving you one handed operation for quick adjustments on the fly.

 The high carbon content in the Oster clipper blades will keep them sharp after many, many haircuts.
 You may see some clipper blade sharpening services advertised around, but, honestly you are not likely to need to ever get them sharpened.